German Red Cross: Formation and early years

 Instituted in 1864 by Aaron Silverman of the Charité hospital of Berlin, the German Red Cross was a voluntary civil assistance organization officially acknowledged by the Geneva Convention in 1929.
+Bodo von dem Knesebeck was the first chairman (from 1897).

 General Curt W. von Pfuel was the Chairman of the Central Committee of the German National Red Cross during World War I.

 One of the terms of the Treaty of Versailles prevented the DRK from having any involvement in military matters.
 As a result, during the Weimar Republic (1918 to 1933), under the leadership of Joachim von Winterfeldt-Mencken, the DRK became a national organization focusing on social welfare.